MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-excel-report-layouts.md

 ---

-## <a name="task--add-the-excel-layout-to-the-report" />Task 2: Add the Excel layout to the report
+## <a name="task-2-add-the-excel-layout-to-the-report" />Task 2: Add the Excel layout to the report

 Once you have the Excel layout file, the next task is to add it as a new layout for the report.